UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 * Contrast and apply bit-wise logical operators for building logic functions
 * Contrast and use the different supported signal states `1`, `0`, `X`, `?`, `Z`
 * Write components with appropriate commenting and structure
-* Simulate and visualise logic designs using modelled delay parameters
+* Use ModelSim to interactively debug a component using modelled delay parameters
 * Create a simple testbench to automate the testing of a combinational logic component

 ## Task 206 - Converting a schematic to a Hardware Definition Language (HDL)